ilya-sotnikov/qUART/README.md

 ## Build instructions
 You can compile it in all OSs where Qt 6 is available.
-1. Build Qwt 6.2.0 for Qt 6.
-2. Set QWT_LIB_PATH and QWT_INCLUDE in CMakeLists.txt.
-Example:
+1. Set QCUSTOMPLOT_SRC_PATH in CMakeLists.txt
-    - set(QWT_LIB_PATH "/usr/local/qwt-6.2.0/lib")
-    - set(QWT_INCLUDE "/usr/local/qwt-6.2.0/include")
+2. mkdir build && cd build
-3. Run cmake with -DCMAKE_BUILD_TYPE=Release.
+3. cmake -DCMAKE_BUILD_TYPE=Release ../src
-4. Run make.
+4. cmake --build .

 ## Contributing
 Feel free to add features or fix bugs.
-This project uses the Qt codestyle, you can use the .clang-format file from [here](https://github.com/qt-creator/qt-creator/blob/master/.clang-format).
+This project uses the Qt codestyle, you can use the .clang-format file from [here](https://code.qt.io/cgit/qt/qt5.git/tree/_clang-format).

-You can also use sanitizers (address or UB).
-To do so pass -DSANITIZER=ADDR or -DSANITIZER=UB to cmake.
+Debug build uses sanitizers (address, undefined, leak) by default.